cedtwo/redb_model/README.md

 # Redb Model
-A derive macro for generating [`redb`] table definitions and DTO object conversion methods/implementations.
+A derive macro for generating [redb] table definitions and (optionally) DTO object conversion methods/implementations.

 ## Functionality

-This crate aims to unify database entry DTO definitions and `redb::TableDefinition`.
-Decorating a struct with `#[derive(Model)]` will implement `Model` for the type, define `redb::TableDefinition` as an associated constant, and generating helper methods for the type.
+At a minimum, deriving `Model` on a named `struct` will implement the [Model] trait, declaring `redb::TableDefinition` as an associated constant.

-### Example

 ```rust
 #[derive(Model)]
 struct User {
     #[entry(position(key))]